blackroserion/ICG-Botnet-Yandere-Army-Edition/README.md

 ______________________________________

-1. Upload All Files And Folder To Your Webserver
+1. Upload All Files And Folder To Your Webserver default login password is : admin

 2. Change Password In file access.php on line 15 for safety purpose